jrsacher/jrsacher.github.io/e1a/README.md

 + What is a web server and what is a web client?

+A _web server_ is a computer that can listen for requests and then send websites back to a user.
+The _client_ is your web browser (or another application) that makes the requests.

 + Identify three different HTTP status codes and describe what they mean/represent.